Content KPIs

 Tools such as geckoboard are designed to enable uncomplicated dashboards

 At the same time, there may be content projects and products that seem far too complex at first glance, but make up for the effort with long-term success.
-And other content may be prestige projects that are celebrated internally, but in reality hardly have any external impact.
+And other content may be prestige projects that are celebrated internally, but in reality have hardly any external impact.

 Draw consequences